 Niktimvo

-See Full Prescribing Information for dosage modifications for adverse reactions and preparation and administration instructions.
+See Full Prescribing Information for dosage modifications for adverse reactions (

 By using PrescriberAI, you agree to the AI Terms of Use.